allegory-software/allegory-sdk/MAKING-WIDGETS.md

 > [How to Report Errors in Forms (article on NN/g)](https://www.nngroup.com/articles/errors-forms-design-guidelines/)
 > [Jakob Nielsen - Top 10 Web-design Mistakes (YouTube presentation)](https://www.youtube.com/watch?v=VGxze7xMYJs)

-# Some random tips (for now)
+# Architecture notes

 ## Widget configuration

-When creating a widget from html, both html attributes and the widget's inner html can used to configure the widget.
+When creating a widget from html, both html attributes and the widget's inner html can be used to configure the widget.
 Good naming, good defaults and terse syntax are key here.

 Html attribute values are text, they need to be parsed/converted when